 “It was all manual at that point,” recalls Jim Santanella, Director of Program Management at Rhapsody.
 “The only way to send and receive string files for translation was through email.
 There was a lot to juggle and it got confusing, so we started looking for a way to improve the workflow.”

 In an effort to streamline the process and gain control over rising translation and localization costs, Rhapsody began evaluating translation management software.
-The company wanted its editors, reviewers, translators and other key stakeholders to be able to interface in a single system – to accelerate the translation process and speed up the time-to-market of translated content – ultimately choosing Smartling on the breadth of the Global Fluency Platform.
+The company wanted its editors, reviewers, translators and other key stakeholders to be able to interface in a single system – to accelerate the translation process and speed up the time-to-market of translated content – ultimately choosing Smartling on the breadth of the Translation Management Platform.

 “Smartling allowed us to get our translation and localization costs in check and significantly improve our processes,” says Santanella.
 “Additionally, the solution gave us the control over our translation memory that we previously lacked, which was very important to us.”